 For qualifications from other countries we’ll need a translation of any certificates that are not in English and you may need to provide evidence of the comparative level, a formal Statement of Comparability can be purchased via ENIC.

 The Degree Holder Entry Programme is aimed at those who have an undergraduate degree in any subject.
 You will work towards a Graduate Diploma in Professional Policing Practice whilst you train as a Police Officer, making a difference to Surrey’s communities.
-You will be employed as a Police Officer from day one and receive a starting salary of £29,182 (£26,682 plus £2,500 South East allowance).
+You will be employed as a Police Officer from day one and receive a starting salary of £29,682 (from 1 October 2022) (including South East Allowance of £3,000) with the potential to rise to £46,032.00 (including South East Allowance of £3,000) within the first seven years.
 The course combines practical “on the job” training with academic learning, allowing you to ‘earn while you learn’.

 Year 2 – In Year 2 you will develop your advanced policing skills and will have the chance to specialise in an area of interest.